muhammad-ahsan/phonetisch/README.md

 * Supports Python 3.4+.

 ## Installation
-Use pip to install the lastest version:
+Use pip to install the latest version:

 ```bash
 pip install phonetisch